amiraelkazzaz/WeatherApp/README.md

-# WeatherApp Deployment Pipeline
+# 🌦️ WeatherApp Deployment Pipeline

-This project demonstrates a complete **CI/CD pipeline** for deploying a Flask-based weather application using **Docker, Jenkins, and Ansible**.
+This project demonstrates a **CI/CD pipeline** for deploying a Flask-based weather application using **Docker, Jenkins, and Ansible**.
 The application fetches weather data from the OpenWeatherMap API and stores it in a **SQLite database**.

 ---